Even if you eat a healthy diet and cut back on processed food, there’s always room for improvement.

 Add the juice of one whole lemon to a large glass of water first thing in the morning and drink before you exercise or eat.
 This will add acetic acid into your gut which will stimulate digestion.
 Additionally use fresh lemon juice to prepare salad dressings with olive oil and herbs.
 You can also add a squeeze of lemon to a mug of warm water as a refreshment before bed time.

-Learn more in Top 7 Energy-Boosting ‘Super Foods’.
+Learn more in our blog Top 7 Energy-Boosting ‘Super Foods’.

 Tolman Self Care.